 Katsuya Nakanishi, general manager at Mitsubishi, was quoted as saying the consortium had signed a 25-year agreement with Kahramaa to purchase the power and water produced by the plant.

 QEWC will hold 60 percent of the project, with Mitsubishi and Tokyo Electric Power Co (Tepco) holding 30 percent, the two Japanese companies said on Monday.

 Tepco, which is struggling financially as it tries to recover from the Fukushima nuclear disaster, will hold only a 1.5 percent stake in the venture but may raise that to up to 33.3 percent by the end of September, Mitsubishi and Tepco said.

-The remaining 10 percent will be split equally between Qatar Foundation and Qatar Petroleum.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The remaining 10 percent will be split equally between Qatar Foundation and Qatar Petroleum.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.